joghdr/hso_dy/hso_engine/docs/development_notes.md

 # Hadron Structure Oriented approach to TMD phenomenology - Drell-Yan
 ## Current Global State Staged for Refactor
-The engine was develop to produce an analysis of Drell-Yan for publication.
-However, there are significant improvements to be made before the engine can be scalable, which is a must for more comprehensive analysis like using more data sets, running Montecarlo simulations.
+The engine was developed to produce an analysis of Drell-Yan for publication.
+However, there are significant improvements to be made before the engine can be scalable, which is a must for more comprehensive analyses like using more data sets or running Montecarlo simulations.

 The main source of technical debt is the proliferation of global state, which prevents the engine from being truly modular and thread safe.
 The followiing is registry of the global state symbols currently in the engine.
-Currently, an incremental refactor of the code will aim at elmininating these globals.
+An incremental refactor of the code will aim at elmininating these globals.
 ### **Global Dependency Registry**
 | Unique ID | Symbol Name | Definition Site | Data Type | Access (R/W) | Impacted Files |